-460 (15%): The final exam will cover all subject matter presented throughout the course past the mid-term exam.
+The final exam will cover all subject matter presented throughout the course.
 Make-ups will be permitted only in cases where a university excused absence is provided to the instructor.
 E-mail notices of illness without appropriate documentation of such illness will not constitute an acceptable excuse.
-The exam will consist of multiple-choice and true/false questions.
-The final exam will take place online.
-It will count as 15% of your final grade.
+The exam will consist of 10 questions in length and consist of multiple-choice and true/false questions.
+It will be issued online and count as 10% of your final grade.
+No late exams will be accepted.